RensDimmendaal/llmfix/README.md

 2. **Run the app**: `./llmfix.py`

-3. **Grant permissions**: When prompted, go to `System Preferences → Security & Privacy → Input Monitoring` and add your terminal app
+3. **Grant permissions**: When prompted, go to `System Preferences → Security & Privacy → Accessibility` and add your terminal app

 4. **Test it**:
    - Type "Would you please be so kind and try this out //FF" in any text field